atugushev/django-password-session/README.rst

 Example view
 ------------

-It's a very simple view for change password just for demonstrating how to call the signal.
+It's a very simple view for change password just for demonstrating how to update a current session.
-In real situation this view should be more complicated.

 .. code-block:: python